 Summertime and math might not seem like a perfect match, but now is the perfect time to break the typical school mold and make math fun!
 Get hands-on with an engaging challenge, math competition, or game.

 If math is not your child’s strong suit, now is also an excellent opportunity to get them caught up!
-Put a spin on this important subject with interesting math facts and apps (especially if your child isn’t the biggest math fan!)
+Put a spin on this important subject with interesting facts about math (especially if your child isn’t the biggest math fan!)

 For additional support, Margo’s math expertise spans other key math topics bound to come up in algebra, geometry, and other subjects.
 Check out here step-by-step tutorials:

 Or jump straight to our hub of math help, tips, and resources!
-Looking ahead to back-to-school season? iD Tech’s rockstar instructors offer 1-on-1 math tutoring, and lessons in subjects ranging from pre-algebra to calculus and statistics.
+Looking ahead to back-to-school season? iD Tech’s rockstar instructors offer 1-on-1 live math tutoring, and lessons in subjects ranging from pre-algebra to calculus, geometry to statistics.

 Level up your child’s math skills today!